The Mediterranean diet for weight loss

 What about drinks?

 Water is, as always, the beverage of choice.
-Tea and coffee are both fine, and one glass of red wine a day is on-plan should you desire it (and feel good on it).
+Tea and coffee are both fine, and one glass of red wine a day is on plan should you desire it (and feel good about it).

 Foods to avoid on the Mediterranean diet